tarellel/theworkaround.com/_posts/2016-12-15-mapping-an-arcgis-parcel-dataset-as-a-mapbox-tileset.md

 );
 ```

-**NOTE**: depending on the GIS software you used, I had various issues with the CSV file that I needed to correct before importing it.
+**NOTE**: Depending on the GIS software you used, I had various issues with the CSV file that I needed to correct before importing it.
 The issues that we'll encounter involve the geometry field.
 Since CSV fields are separated by commas Postgres tries to import the polygons coordinates as separate columns as well.
 ```csv
 POLYGON ((-108.195455993822 36.979941009114)),1,2075189351198,R0051867,,,57.06,EXEMPT,UNITED STATES OF AMERICA US DEPT OF INTE,,6251 COLLEGE BLVD STE A,"FARMINGTON, NM 87402",,A TRACT OF LAND IN THE  SESW AND NESW AND NWSE OF 153213 DESCRIBED ON PERM CARD  BK.1172 PG.996,,http://propery.url,NM 170,LA_PLATA,